 I’ve made this a few different times, a few different ways, but I wanted to give you the most classic, recognizable version.
 It’s an easy recipe to make your own though, and I always love to use up a ton of vegetables in spaghetti sauce.
 This recipe allows you to do that just as well as stovetop spaghetti would.
 As I often do, we’ll chat about some ways you could mix this up and make it your own.

 About this Instant Pot Spaghetti and Meat Sauce

-Made all in one pot. you’ll start by using the “sauté” mode on the Instant Pot to brown your meat.
-I typically use ground turkey, but you could also use ground beef or ground Italian sausage — all three taste great with a tomato spaghetti sauce.
-You’ll also add vegetables during this step; I like use onions, peppers, carrots, and/or mushrooms.
-In this recipe I just used onions but feel free to load it up with some other ones!
+Made all in one pot. start by using the “sauté” mode on the Instant Pot to brown your meat.
+I typically use ground turkey, but you can also use ground beef or ground Italian sausage — all three taste great with a tomato spaghetti sauce.

-After you saute your meat, you’re going to add the pasta and all the sauce, water, and tomatoes.
+After you brown the meat and soften the veggies, add the pasta and all the sauce, water, and tomatoes.
 The pasta cooks right in the sauce and the consistency is perfect once it’s all done cooking.

-If you wanted to add broccoli, I’d add it right on top of the sauce so that it can steam while the pasta cooks.
+If you want to add broccoli, add it right on top of the sauce so that it can steam while the pasta cooks.
 (Am I the only person that adds a ridiculous amount of vegetables to my spaghetti?)

-After the pasta is done cooking, I wilted some spinach in.
-Again, you could do that at the same time the pasta cooks, but I prefer not to overcook it and keep it a little more green.
-But if you’re in a rush, it would definitely work to add it at the same time as the sauce.
+After the pasta is done cooking, add spinach if you like.
+It just needs a brief time in the hot pot to wilt the leaves.
+You can add the spinach at the same time as the pasta and sauce but I prefer not to overcook it so it stays bright green.
+But if you’re in a rush, it definitely works to add it at the same time as the sauce.

 That’s really all there is to it!
 It’s such a great meal for busy nights, I can’t wait for you guys to try this one.